micow980/chipotle_project/README.md

 **Terraform:**
 Using the terraform files from the repo you'll need to have your GCP Credentials within the key file for your path to accept and read.

+Create a path similar to this one for your own purpose ./chipotle/keys/my-creds.json.
+Alongside your json file you can also leave the downloaded .tf files in here also.

+Within the variable.tf you'll need to update your GCP path to hold your credentials and change your bucket/objects.

 Attached is the files from this repo, please adjust the formatting to match your GCP credentials/pathing:
 _main.tf
 variable.tf_